Be taught by people who are passionate about their subject and whose research and industrial experience directly feed into the courses they teach.

 Mike Ingleson Group published in Chem.
 Commun.
 Special Edition

 Dr Richard Layfield contributes to a special edition of Dalton Transactions

 The University of Manchester has been chosen to host four new national Centres for Doctoral Training (CDT) in science and engineering, the Government has announced.

 The University of Manchester has signed a £100,000 cooperation agreement with Brazil’s leading scientific research funding agency to promote research links between the UK and the state of São Paulo.

 One of the world’s largest graphene manufacturers has agreed a £5m collaborative research partnership to open its European base at The University of Manchester.

 During the most recent REF period the School of Chemistry was cited 19,170 times.
 This make us the third most cited school in the UK, with an average of 8.62 cites per document.

-With £43 million received in grants, we have the third largest university research income in the UK.
+With £43 million received in grants, we have the fourth largest university research income in the UK.

-Since opening in 1824 our School has been home to seven Nobel Prize winners; as well as John Dalton, the pioneer of atomic theory.
+Since opening in 1824 our School has been home to seven Nobel Prize winners, including atomic theory pioneer John Dalton.